 You can still find some spare parts on eBay, but prepare yourself to pay a lot of money for them.
 Known compatible floppy drive models are:

 Floppy drives for PS/2 models 25 (286), 30 (286), 55 SX, 60, 65, 80, 90, 85, 95, and possibly others, should also be compatible.

 Some say that you can even install later PS/2’s 2.88M drives.
-Surprisingly enough, the PS/1 type 2011 has an Intel 82077AA controller which supports perpendicular recording, so maybe it’s worth a try…
+Surprisingly enough, the PS/1 type 2011 has an Intel 82077AA controller chip which supports perpendicular recording, so maybe it’s worth a try…

-How to replace the custom floppy drive with a standard one
+How to replace the IBM proprietary floppy drive with a standard one